William Branch Giles: Biography

 After another term in the House, from 1801 to 1803, Giles was appointed as a Senator from Virginia after the resignation of Wilson Cary Nicholas in 1804.
 Giles served in the US Senate and was reappointed in 1810 until he resigned on March 3, 1815.
 Giles strongly advocated the removal of Justice Samuel Chase after his impeachment, urging the Senate to consider it as a political decision (as to whether the people of the United States should have confidence in Chase) rather than as a trial.

 Giles was deeply disappointed by the acquittal of Chase.
-He supported the election of Madison as president in 1808, in preference to the Federalist's candidate Charles Cotesworth Pinckney.
+He supported the election of Madison as president in 1808, in preference to the Federalist candidate Charles Cotesworth Pinckney.
 Giles was Madison's chief advocate in Virginia.

 After the election, however, he joined with Senator Samuel Smith of Maryland and his brother Robert Smith, the Secretary of State, in criticizing Madison; first as too weak on Britain and then, in 1812, as too precipitate in going to war; however, voted for the declaration of war.
 He disliked Albert Gallatin, the Secretary of the Treasury, who was primarily responsible for preventing his nomination as Secretary of State and defeating Gallatin's bill of 1811 for a new Bank of the United States.

 Giles's refusal to accept the General Assembly's instructions led to his rejection at the next poll for a senator.
 (The state legislatures elected senators in those days.)
 Giles served one relatively uneventful term in the Virginia House of Delegates in 1816–1817 and then retired from political office for a time.
 He, however, published opinion pieces and columns, chiefly in the Richmond, Virginia, Enquirer, in which he deplored the Era of Good Feelings as false prosperity, given over to banks, tariffs, and fraudulent internal improvements; these would centralize and corrupt government, and ruin the farmers.
 He attacked John Quincy Adams and Henry Clay as he had attacked Hamilton, calling them corrupt Anglophiles.